-(http://present.brightonhove.gov.uk/ieListDocuments.aspx?Cld=855&Mid=5735&Ver=4)
+(http://present.brighton-hove.gov.uk/ieListDocuments.aspx?Cld=855&Mid=5 735&Ver=4 )

-- 2.14 The review was managed as a focussed 'refresh' rather than a full review since the LSS (2013) is still considered to provide a reasonable approach to the significant challenges the area faces.
-The main changes to the existing LSS are: - New Spatial Priorities for Brighton (Seafront and Brighton City Centre); Burgess Hill, Newhaven and Rural Sussex increasing the number of priorities to 9. - Added emphasis on implementation with new implementation sections under each Strategic Objective and Spatial Priority. - New (draft) Monitoring and Delivery Framework.

-However there is recognition that a full review will be required at some point in the near future to address the longer term issues and this may require a different spatial strategy.
+- 2.15 The review was managed as a focussed 'refresh' rather than a full review since the LSS (2013) is still considered to provide a reasonable approach to the significant challenges the area faces.
+The main changes to the existing LSS are: - New Spatial Priorities for Brighton (Seafront and Brighton City Centre); Burgess Hill, Newhaven and Rural Sussex increasing the number of priorities to 9. - Added emphasis on implementation with new implementation sections under each Strategic Objective and Spatial Priority. - New Monitoring and Delivery Framework. - 2.16 The refreshed LSS (LSS2) covers the Local Planning Authorities of Arun DC, Adur DC, Brighton and Hove CC, Chichester DC, Horsham DC, Lewes DC, Mid-Sussex DC, the South Downs National Park Authority, West Sussex CC and Worthing BC.
+The refreshed LSS sets out the long-term, integrated strategic planning and investment priorities for the CWS&GB area, and supports the monitoring requirement of the Growth Deal.
+The refreshed LSS was approved by the CWS&GB Strategic Planning Board supported by the CWS partnership and Greater Brighton Economic Board in January 2016.
+Individual local authorities approved the LSS in the first part of 2016. - 2.17 However, despite having a robust statement in place, there is recognition that a full review will be required at some point in the near future to address the longer term issues and this may require a different spatial strategy.
 The strategic context and priorities are likely to change given Government policy changes, particularly in relation to housing, as well as current devolution proposals from Greater Brighton (see para 3.14 in section 3) and also from Three Southern Counties (West Sussex, East Sussex and Surrey).
 The review will have to address the continuing gap between objectively assessed housing needs and housing delivery in the subregion and the continuing challenges around supporting sustainable economic growth and infrastructure investment.
-A report setting out the options for taking this work forward will be presented to the Strategic Planning Board in April 2016.
+A report setting out the options for taking this work forward was presented to the Strategic Planning Board on 18th July 2016.
+It was resolved that the Board supports the principle of preparing a Local Strategic Statement 3, but that the decision is postponed until early 2017 to allow more consideration of the form/ content/ coverage, and subject to the outcomes of work to be commissioned which will review the boundaries of the SHMA/s in the sub-region.

-2.15 The refreshed LSS covers the Local Planning Authorities of Arun DC, Adur DC, Brighton and Hove CC, Chichester DC, Horsham DC, Lewes DC, Mid-Sussex DC, the South Downs National Park Authority, West Sussex CC and Worthing BC.
-The refreshed LSS sets out the long-term, integrated strategic planning and investment priorities for the CWS&GB area, and supports the monitoring requirement of the Growth Deal.
-The refreshed LSS was approved by the CWS&GB Strategic Planning Board supported by the CWS partnership and Greater Brighton Economic Board in January 2016.
-Individual local authorities approved the LSS in the first part of 2016.
+(At the time of writing, the Board is in the process of commissioning a detailed review of the Housing Market Areas (HMAs) and Functional Economic Market Areas (FEMAs) operating within and across the Strategic Planning Board authorities.
+It is hoped that analysis of the functional geography of the area will enable a clearer definition of the boundaries of the area that should be covered by the LSS update.
+The study will also provide the authorities with a sound basis for undertaking future housing and economic need assessments).

-3. Strategic Cooperation in Adur
+3. Strategic Co-operation in Adur